Online Engineering Programs Home

 Arizona State University

-Arizona State University’s online MS in industrial engineering prepares students in understanding, analyzing, and then ultimately solving problems within large organizations.
+Arizona State University’s online MS in industrial engineering prepares students to understand, analyze, and then ultimately solve problems within large organizations.
 The program’s faculty includes renowned and experienced professionals who have consistently received awards for teaching and research excellence.

 Made up of 30 credits, this program includes coursework in information systems engineering; advanced simulating stochastic systems; web-enabled decision support systems; production systems; regression analysis; reliability engineering; design engineering experiments; applied stochastic operations research models; and applied deterministic operations research.

-Admission requirements to the program include an undergraduate or a master’s degree in software engineering, computer engineering, or a related field from an accredited institution, a minimum GPA of 3.0, a completed graduate admission application, a statement of purpose, official transcripts, letters of recommendation, GRE scores (waiver available), and proof of English language proficiency for applicants whose native language is not English.
+Admission requirements to the program include an undergraduate or a master’s degree in software engineering, computer engineering, or a related field from an accredited institution, a minimum GPA of 3.0, a completed graduate admission application, a statement of purpose, official transcripts, letters of recommendation, and proof of English language proficiency for applicants whose native language is not English.

 The program opens up opportunities in electronic and computer product manufacturing, aerospace product manufacturing, engineering services, motor vehicle parts manufacturing, machinery manufacturing, and more for graduates.